bozsahin/thebench/README.md

 in linux platforms are <code>apt-get, dnf, pacman, yum</code> or <code>brew</code> (macOS).
 These are the ones recognized by TheBench installer.
 They are built-in, depending on your platform, even under WSL.

-As things Apple go these days, you might be left helpless about things we take for granted in programming, for example community support for public software.
+As things Apple go these days, you might be left helpless about things we take for granted in programming, for example community support and public software.
 You'd need external help.
 Brew is an external installer for such goodies in MacOS, which you can get from <a href="https://brew.sh/">brew home</a>.

 3. <a href="https://www.python.org/">Python 3.8  or above</a>